llogan382/learning/ui-dev.md

 The team building out the web api has a standard they follow, for how to interact with parts of the browser.
 The DOM is described in WebIDL.

+HTML code loaded in parser:

+1. Input node
+2. Div
+3. script.
+This starts the JS engine.
+This determines when JS starts getting run.
+It has global memory.
+This stores things in memory.

+Now, we have a DOCUMENT object.
+It has a hidden link.
+JS has a hidden link, DOCUMENT; anything that changes here immediately changes what we see; it is a C++ pointer, that is a LINK to the exact place in memory where this LIST (the DOM) is found.

+In memory, JS is parsed:

+`let jsDiv = document.querySelector('div')`
+We store the evaluated output from queryselectory DIVV on the DOCUMENT object into the variable jsDiv.

+This DIV is part of C++; querySelector creates an OBJECT; it has a link to the DIV ELEMENT on the DOM.
+It is populated by webIDL, and populated by methods for how to interact with this OBJECT in C++ memory.

+So, when you query something, it is accessed in the DOM, and what is returned is filled with methods that can be applied to the that object.
+You cannot LOG a COMMAND; you can only LOG the evaluated OUTPUT of a command.

+## Updating DOM elements with JS.